All seminars are held from 9:00AM-10:30AM unless otherwise noted below:

 Employers and supervisors have a responsibility to provide a harassment or discrimination-free work environment.
 Permitting harassment or discrimination, or failing to take steps to deal with harassment claims, can land employers and supervisors in legal hot water.
 This seminar will discuss how to create a workplace environment that discourages harassment and discrimination by supervisors and coworkers; the different ways harassment and discrimination can take place; how to tell the difference between behavior that’s just annoying and behavior that’s illegal; and what to do if an employee raises a harassment or discrimination claim.

-October 12th– HR 101 for Supervisors
+September 12th– HR 101 for Supervisors

 Being a supervisor can sometimes feel overwhelming.
 There are so many employment laws that it’s difficult to know what you need to do, and what you can’t do.
 In addition, you are responsible for working with your staff to help them to be as productive as they can, and it’s not always clear how to do that.
 You also need to know how to manage poor performance.
 This class will cover the basics, and you will walk away with an understanding of the most critical legal obligations, some tips on how to manage your staff for peak performance, and how to handle some difficult situations you might encounter as a supervisor.

-November 9th– Safety & Workers’ Comp Basics
+October 10th– Safety & Workers’ Compensation Basics